-Varun Suchday traveled 14 countries in 2015.
+Varun Suchday traveled to 14 countries in 2015.
 Here is his story in his own words.
+If you are looking to travel around the world, his story will inspire you.

 On August 13th, 2015, I landed in Quito, Ecuador.
 I had no plans.
 I didn’t even know the name of any other city of Ecuador.
 The very first day I just roamed the streets of Quito with the enthusiasm of a kid in a candy store.